lastefoto-ee/lastefoto-ee.github.io/content/en/project/newborn/index.md

 Family shots are not included in this package.

 The photo shoot includes:
-* photo shoot of a newborn on a posing pillow (beanbag)
-* various set-ups for the newborn
+* various set-ups for the newborn;
 * 7 retouched digital and printed photos 10x15cm;
 _if desired, the choice of photos for retouching is carried out by you_
 * shooting for 2 hours in the LasteFoto newborn studio (Peterburi tee 46, Tallinn);
 * USB drive with all retouched photos in individually designed package;
-* retouching of additional photos 10 € / photo
+* retouching of additional photos 10 € / photo;

 Price **185**€